scrabbletank/farhome-rules/rulesdoc.md

 #### Danger Sense
 *Requires proficiency in Perception, 10th Level*

-When making a saving throw against an attack, damaging spell, or effect you can see you gain 1 superior die to your roll.
+When making a saving throw against an attack, damaging spell, or damaging effect you can see you gain 1 superior die to your roll.

 #### Sticky Hands
 *Requires proficiency in Sleight of Hands*

 When in combat you can attempt to steal an item from your opponent.
-The item has to be visible and not being held.
+The item has to be visible and is not being held.
 Using 5 AP you make a Sleight of Hand roll against the targets Dexterity or Defense, on success you take the item.

 #### Hidden in Plain Sight
 *Requires proficiency in Stealth*

 Your ability to sneak allows you to hide even in combat.
-When partially obscured you can spend 5 AP to make a Hide action.
+When partially obscured you can spend 5 AP to take a Hide action.
 Make a stealth roll against the creatures perception.
 On success you hide from the creature.
 The creature is still aware of you but cannot find you.

 #### Actor
 *Requires proficiency in Performance*